![]() |

 speeches by Mahatma Gandhi reveal his belief that violence could never be helpful

-Gandhi on Vegetarianism: He practised and professed that
+Gandhi on Vegetarianism: He practiced and professed that

 humans are born to remain vegetarians.
 We have no right to snatch the life of